-In this blog post we are going to install DynamoDB in our local system and then make a connection to it and create a table.
-You can setup DynamoDB in your local system that can served as a test or dev environment.
-Since AWS charges for DynamoDB, it will be a cost effective way to explore different components of DynamoDB in your local system.
+In this blog post, we are going to install DynamoDB in our local system and then make a connection to it and create a table.
+You can setup DynamoDB in your local system that can be served as a test or dev environment.
+Since AWS charges for DynamoDB, it will be a cost-effective way to explore different components of DynamoDB in your local system.

 Install DynamoDB In Local System:

 Step 1: Get the DynamoDB installation package and install it to your local system.